 project of the City of Fremont and Math Science Nucleus

-on Sundays from 1-4 pm to the public starting November 6th.
+on Sundays from 1-4 pm to the public.
 Visitors should

 go to the

-California Nursery Office Museum to be greated by a
+California Nursery Office Museum to be greeted by a

 Current exhibits include California Nursery's role in the Panama Pacific